-The BCT works very closely with the DRC to include reuse priorities in the decision-making process.
+The BCT works very closely with the Depot Redevelopment Corporation (DRC) to include reuse priorities in the decisionmaking process.
 The BCT also works very closely with each other and the contractors in determining appropriate investigation and remediation strategies.
 BRAC sampling was completed in 1997.
 Additional BRAC sampling requested by the BCT was completed in 1998.
 The BCT reviewed the data, determined future actions and made several parcel category changes.
-Although USEPA concurred with the CERFA uncontaminated parcels letter reports dated March 1997 and July 1998, additional data collected since then regarding areas of groundwater contamination beneath the M1 and Institutional Controls (ICs) required by the M1 ROD for subparcels within FUs 1 through 6 (excluding Parcels 1 and 2) have resulted in subparcels reverting from ECP categories 1 through 4 to either Category 6 (above groundwater contamination) or Category 4 (ICs) (See Table 3-6 for more information).
-ATSDR completed the 1999 Public Health Assessment for the Defense Depot Memphis, Tennessee.
-DA signed FOST 1 for Parcel 2 on 23 February 2001.
-DA signed the deed for Parcel 2 (6.52 acres) on 26 September 2001.
+Although USEPA concurred with the CERFA uncontaminated parcels letter reports dated March 1997 and July 1998, additional data collected since then regarding areas of groundwater contamination beneath the MI and Institutional Controls (ICs) required by the MI ROD for subparcels within Functional Units (FUs) 1 through 6 (excluding Parcels 1 and 2) have resulted in subparcels reverting from ECP categories 1 through 4 to either Category 6 (above groundwater contamination) or Category 4 (ICs) (See Table 3-6 for more information).
+ATSDR completed the 1999 Public Health Assessment for the DDMT.
+DA signed Finding of Suitability to Transfer (FOST) 1 for Parcel 2 on 23 February 2001.
+Department of the Army (DA) signed the deed for Parcel 2 (6.52 acres) on 26 September 2001.
 DA signed FOST 2 for Parcel 1 on 27 September 2001.
 DA signed the deed to the City of Memphis Police Department for 4.67 acres of Parcel 1 on 6 February 2002.
 DA signed the deed to the DRC for 13.36 acres of Parcel 1 on 6 May 2002.
 DA signed FOST 3 for all of Parcels 3, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22 and portions of Parcels 23, 24, 29 and 33 on 1 July 2004.
-DA transferred the MI golf course (46.74 acres) to DOI/NPS via Letter of Assignment dated 29 September 2005; DOI/NPS and the City of Memphis signed the deed for the golf course on 18 August and 12 October 2006, respectively.
+DA transferred the MI golf course (46.74 acres) to U.S. Department of the Interior/National Park Service (DOI/NPS) via Letter of Assignment dated 29 September 2005; DOI/NPS and the City of Memphis signed the deed for the golf course on 18 August and 12 October 2006, respectively.
 DA signed the deed for the remainder of the FOST 3 property (302.48 acres) to the DRC on 4 April 2006.
 DA signed FOST 4 for the eastern half of Dunn Field identified in the Dunn Field ROD as available for unrestricted reuse on 4 March 2005.
 On 2 September 2005, DA signed the deed to the City of Memphis for 1.57 acres of FOST 4 property for the Hays Road expansion project.
 DA transferred 17.66 acres of Dunn Field to DOI/NPS via Letter of Assignment dated 27 September 2005.
 In September 2005, the City of Memphis requested a public benefit conveyance through the DOI/NPS for the remaining FOST 4 property (21.76 acres).
 However, in December 2005 the City of Memphis declined the deed for the 17.66 acres of Dunn Field transferred to DOI/NPS and cancelled their request for the remaining FOST 4 property.
 On 28 July 2006, the CESAM on behalf of the DA offered the remaining FOST 4 property (39.42 acres) for public sale.
 On 17 October 2007, DA signed the deed transferring the FOST 4 property to a private development firm.
-The Depot submitted FOST 5 for approximately 24 acres on Dunn Field to the BCT for review and comment in October 2009.
-The Depot submitted FOST 6 for approximately 196 acres on the Main Installation to DA for review and comment in October 2009.
+DA signed FOST 5 for the remaining approximately 24.5 acres on Dunn Field on 12 July 2010.
+DA will offer the property through a competitive public sale.
+DA signed FOST 6 for the remaining approximately 224 acres on the MI on 3 August 2010 and will deed the property to the DRC.